-There’s a lot of reports that some of online services are blocking users’ access if they are on private browsing mode.
-One of these services is The Washington Post which chosen “Democracy Dies in Darkness” as its motto.
+There’s a lot of reports that some web sites are blocking users’ access if they are on private browsing mode.
+One of these web sites is The Washington Post, who chose “Democracy Dies in Darkness” as its motto.
 It’s very funny that the very news agency that claims to fight for democracy and freedom is tracking its users and collects their personal information.

 We noticed you’re browsing in private mode.